Posted in Technology

 ZOOM Settings for Online Music Lessons – Desktop Version

 {This post has been getting the most hits on my studio website since April of 2020.
 I’ve updated it a few times as Zoom settings have changed.
-Here is the current procedure as of March 2023.}
+Here is the current procedure as of August 2024.}

 When using Zoom for online music lessons, both the teacher AND the student need to avoid using Zoom’s default sound settings!
 Zoom is primarily a verbal-communications app, so the default settings are designed to cancel out sustained background noise, high pitches etc. — the type of sounds that are generated by musical instruments!
 Zoom has had an “original sound” setting since 2020, which curbs their aggressive filter for these types of sounds.
 In the fall of 2022, Zoom specifically labeled their Original Sound feature to say “Original Sound for Musicians.”
 Clearly they are aware that using Zoom for music lessons is a very popular application!
 If you’ve never seen the “for Musicians” addition, or if you never got the audio settings just right, here is a quick guide to the desktop version of the app.
 The iPad settings are covered in this post.